 Thus, especially on older threads or low-quality brands, do a strength test before loading into your machine.
 Take a small piece of thread between your hands and pull to see if it withstands the force.
 If it doesn’t, toss it, as the thread might break once it gets in your sewing machine.

 Do you have to use Brother thread on a Brother sewing machine?

-There are hundreds of types of thread that will be compatible with your sewing machine!
+There are hundreds of types of thread that are compatible with your sewing machine!
 So, no need to feel like you’re stuck to just Brother.

 Sewing Thread Weight Explained